christiansany/spotify-clone/exercise/README.md

 downside that state is not persistend.

 To not waste so much time, a Turborepo has been prepared with both a Next.js App and a GraphQL Server App.
-TODO: Link to the prepared repo

 In addition, to not waste much time on tedious CSS work, for the frontend we'll be using the React UI library [mui](https://mui.com/).

-Data for artists and songs already exists in a JSON file.
-(TODO Link to data file)
+Data for artists and songs already exists in the respective `*.data.ts` files.

 ## Pages / Requirements